 We have in the past and may in the future invest from time to time in non-controlling preferred equity positions, common equity and other real estate-related interests.
 Preferred equity investments generally rank junior to all existing and future indebtedness, including commercial mezzanine and mortgage loans, but rank senior to the owners' common equity.
 Preferred equity investments typically pay a dividend rather than interest payments and often have the right for such dividends to accrue if there is insufficient cash flow to pay currently.
-These interests are not secured by the underlying real estate, but upon the occurrence of a default, the preferred equity provider typically has the right to effectuate a change of control with respect to the ownership of the property.
-In addition, equity investments may be illiquid or have limited liquidity due to lock-out periods, limited trading volume or other limitations or prohibitions against their transfer, sale, pledge or disposition, including any necessary registration with the SEC requiring coordination with the issuer for the sale of such securities.
+These interests are not secured by the undedrying real estate, but upon the occurrence of a default, the preferred equity provider typically has the right to effectuate a change of control with respect to the ownership of the property.
+In addition, equity investments may be illiquid or have limited liquidity due to lock-out periods, limited trading volume or other interinations or prohibitions against their transfer, sale, pelage or disposition, including any necessary registration with the SEX requirement the the SEX requirement with the tissuer for the sale of such securities.
 Our investments in real estate-related equity securities will involve risks relating to the particular issuer of the equity securities, including the financial condition and business outlook of the issuer.
-Issuers of real estate-related equity securities are subject to their own operating and other expenses and may be subject to a management fee and/or performance-based compensation (e.g., promote), which we as equity holders will indirectly bear.
-Issuers of real estate-related common equity securities generally invest in real estate or real estate-related assets and are subject to the inherent risks associated with real estate discussed in "-General Risks Related to Investments in Real Estate."
+Issuers of real estate-related equity securities generally invest in real estate or real estate-related common equity securities generally invest in real estate or real estate-related assets and are subject to the inherent risk associated with real estate discussed in "-Ceneral Risks Related to Investments in Real Estate."

-We invest in real estate corporate debt, which consists of secured and unsecured obligations issued by companies in the business of owning and/or operating real estate-related businesses.
+We invest in real estate corporate debt, which consists of secured and unsecured obligations issued by companies in the business of owning and/or operating real estate-related businesses